Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 return true
 ```
-Here it is: we create a `ecdsa.PublicKey` using the public key extracted from the input and execute `ecdsa.Verify` passing the signature extracted from the input.
+Here it is: we create an `ecdsa.PublicKey` using the public key extracted from the input and execute `ecdsa.Verify` passing the signature extracted from the input.
 If all inputs are verified, return true; if at least one input fails verification, return false.

 Now, we need a function to obtain previous transactions.
 Since this requires interaction with the blockchain, we'll make it a method of `Blockchain`: